 Healthy ageing through play

 About 24 to 40 million older Europeans have difficulty reading and understanding text, such as instruction leaflets of letters from the municipality.
 Low literacy often coincides with lower digital skills and is related to stress, (financial) worries and health problems.
 It is important to pay attention to this, yet research shows that traditional learning programs do not match and therefore are less successful.
 For example, they do not match the experiences of the target group and their learning preferences.
-Contrary to expectations, elderly people born in the Netherlands often do not see their difficulty with language as a core problem.
+Contrary to expectations, older people born in the Netherlands often do not see their difficulty with language as a core problem.
 In addition, they have often had negative learning experiences and as a result are less inclined to participate in courses.

 “It was fun to play with the cards.
 Some of the pictures were really funny” – woman (63)